 Cobb County has purchased land in the city at the intersection of Old Highway 41 and Blue Springs Road.
 The county will be consolidating the small libraries in Acworth and Kennesaw into a new state of the art regional library.

 SENIOR CENTER - $2,160,000

 The North Cobb Senior Center located in Kenworth Park will be expanded to offer additional services for the seniors in the north Cobb area.
-The project is under construction.
+The project has been completed.

 ACWORTH DUE WEST/MARS HILL CHURCH RD/JIM OWENS ROAD - $2,300,000